Sofolafolakunmi/Capstone-Project/README.md

 6. Calculate total revenue by subscription type.
 7. Find the top 3 regions by subscription cancellations.
 8. Find the total number of active and canceled subscriptions.

+### Data Analysis
+This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis;